AD:VENTURE Programme – Data Protection Statement

 Information you provide will be stored securely and retained until 2033 in accordance with Leeds City Council Retention and Destruction Schedule and the National European Development Fund Document Retention Guidance published by the Secretary of State as prescribed under this Funding Agreement.

-MHCLG, who is the managing authority under this Agreement, will not keep your personal data for longer than it needs but as a minimum, will retain data for two years after the closure of the 2014-2020 ERDF programme in line with the European Regional Development Fund document retention guidance to ensure MHCLG meets reporting obligations and to demonstrate compliance with EU Requirements.
+DLUHC, who is the managing authority under this Agreement, will not keep your personal data for longer than it needs but as a minimum, will retain data for two years after the closure of the 2014-2020 ERDF programme in line with the European Regional Development Fund document retention guidance to ensure DLUHC meets reporting obligations and to demonstrate compliance with EU Requirements.

 The data collected is your personal data, and you have the right, subject to lawful data requirements: